pbecker93/DLRC-Unicorns/README.md

 to the *slave.py* on the ev3.
 So the ev3 only acts as a receiver for motor commands.

 #### *policy*
 The first goal of the policy is to detect a brick by scanning, moving towards it (e.g. keeping it in a narrow corridor in the field of view while moving) and picking it up.
 Before we close the gripper we continuously scan for objects between the gripper and when a blob is detected that is large enough we create a crop and send it to the cluster algorithm.
 Now that we have a brick we need to bring it to a box.
 This is done by scanning again, and looking for the chillytag corresponding with the cluster id.
 When a box is detected we move towards it in a similar fashion as before.
 When we are close enough, we approach and drop the brick in the box.
-We then
+We then turn around and start scanning for new bricks.
+Obstacle avoidance should be build in for both the brick and box part of the policy, but is still not very robust.
+This is mainly due to the obstacle detection from the vgg16 being quite noisy some times.

 #### *tracking*
+Tracking is done in simple way, we select the nearest brick and in the next frame find the marker closest to the old one.

 #### *vae_clustering*